 A manager’s effectiveness is determined not by what style she prefers to use, but rather on whether or not the style fits the needs of the employee.
 This approach, called ‘situational leadership’, requires that a manager vary her style depending upon the answer to two questions: How competent is an employee at a task?
 How much independence does the employee show in doing the task?

 Situational leadership has become an accepted approach to managing people because it takes into account the differences in employees and offers direction on how to move an employee from a lower to a higher level of competency and independence.
 Using it makes your job much easier because employees will learn how to manage themselves.
 Effectiveness consists of being able to use a variety of management styles that focus either principally on people, and/or assessing situations, and/or directly getting the task accomplished.
 All situations are different.
 What you do in one situation will not always work in another.
-You must use your judgment to decide the management style needed for each situation.
+You must use your judgement to decide the management style needed for each situation.

 Get on the grid